radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 ```
 $ ipyrad -p params-anolis.txt -s 7 -c 2 -f
 ```
+More information about output formats can be found [here] (http://ipyrad.readthedocs.io/output_formats.html#full-output-formats)

 Congratulations!
 You've completed your first RAD-Seq assembly.
 Now you can try applying what you've learned to assemble your own real data.
 Please